RouteClouds/Terraform-HandsOn-Training/04-Resource-Management-Dependencies/Concept.md

 5. **Handle dependency conflicts** and circular dependency resolution strategies
 6. **Apply enterprise resource organization** patterns for scalable infrastructure management

+🎓 **Certification Note**: Know the resource syntax: `resource "type" "name" { ... }`.
+The exam tests your ability to identify resource types and names correctly.
+Understand resource addressing and how to reference resources.
+**Exam Objectives 3.3, 3.5, 3.6**: Manage resource addressing, interact with state, manage dependencies

 ## 📋 Understanding Resource Dependencies

 ### The Foundation of Infrastructure Orchestration